-The country of Switzerland is one of the earliest, and most extensive, adopters of online voting.
+The country of Switzerland is one of the earliest, and most extensive, adopters of online voting, and it has been the subject of a great deal of attention from abroad.
 The Swiss have a long history of employing online voting at all levels of government and for referenda (the first vote that included an online voting option was in 2003).
 Switzerland consults its citizens through votes more than any other country in the world and has long employed internet voting to do so.
 The country is therefore a particularly important example for any government contemplating the adoption of online voting.

 As is the case in the Nunatsiavut Canadian Constituency, mail voting was the primary method of voting prior to the adoption of online voting, so remote voting has long been the norm.
 However, turnout in Switzerland has historically been relatively low.
 In addition to regular elections for all three levels of government, referendums take place about four times annually, which can cause voter fatigue.
-A primary rationale for adopting online voting in Switzerland was to combat this low turnout by improving voter convenience.
+A primary rationale for adopting online voting in Switzerland was to combat this low turnout, largely by improving voter convenience.
 Online voting was also thought to be a particularly attractive way of increasing turnout among the roughly 10 percent of Swiss citizens living abroad, who vote at much lower rates than their domestic counterparts.

-Since the canton of Geneva first used internet voting in 2003, the voting method has diffused steadily throughout the country.
+Since the canton of Geneva first used internet voting in 2003, the voting method has diffused steadily throughout the rest of the country.
 It is now used in elections and referendums at all levels of government.
 The spread of online voting has been done in a piecemeal fashion, given the nature of Swiss politics.
-Electoral regulations are decided independently by a number of separate bodies in Switzerland; the country is a decentralized federation, and cantons and municipalities set their own rules.
-However, the fact that online voting has been adopted independently by so many governments and election management bodies speaks to its support.
+Electoral regulations are decided independently by a large number of separate bodies in Switzerland; the country is a decentralized federation, and cantons and municipalities set their own rules.
+However, the fact that online voting has been adopted independently by so many governments and election management bodies speaks to the support for the system in that country.

-Online voting is currently a standard option across Switzerland, where it is used alongside mail voting.
-Interestingly, despite the availability of an online voting option, mail voting remains the most popular voting method.
+Online voting is currently a standard option across Switzerland, where the method is used alongside mail voting.
+Interestingly, despite the availability of an online voting option, mail voting remains the most popular method of voting.
 Domestic and foreign based voters differ on this front, however.
 An online voting option has been available to citizens living abroad since 2008.
-Expatriates have adopted the online voting option at much higher rates than their Swiss-based counterparts (Germann and Serdült, 2014) and it has been shown to increase their turnout (Germann, 2021).
-This pattern suggests strongly that the adoption of an online option has proven attractive to electors who are geographically distant from their government.
+Expatriates have adopted the online voting option at much higher rates than their Swiss-based counterparts (Germann and Serdült, 2014).
+Such a pattern suggests strongly that the adoption of an online option has proven attractive to electors who are geographically distant from their government.

-In addition to the support for online voting from Swiss decision makers and evidence of the system's popularity among expatriates, public opinion data show that Swiss citizens are supportive of online voting.
+In addition to the support for online voting from Swiss decision makers and evidence of the system's popularity among expatriates, public opinion data show that Swiss citizens more generally are supportive of online voting.
 A survey conducted in 2016 by the Centre for E-Democracy found that support for internet voting is high.
 Seventy percent of respondents were either somewhat or completely in favour of internet voting (Serdült, 2016).
 By multiple measures, therefore, the Swiss experiment with online voting can be considered a success.